open-AIMS/ADRIAIndicators.jl/paper/paper.md

 is a need for standardized tools to summarize and analyze these model outputs to facilitate inter-model comparison of environmental projections and communicate results to managers and stakeholders.
-ADRIAIndicators.jl provides a set of standard indicator metrics that can be used to summarize reef state in ecological model outputs that previously existed within the ADRIA.jl Decision Support package [@ADRIA] but were being reproduced in many workflows that did not use ADRIA.jl.
+ADRIAIndicators.jl provides a set of standard indicator metrics that can be used to summarize reef state in ecological model outputs.
+These were originally implemented within the ADRIA.jl Decision Support package [@ADRIA] but were being reproduced in many workflows that did not use ADRIA.jl.
+Separating these indicators from ADRIA.jl is part of efforts to better compartmentalize code in a more reusable and interoperable manner.

 ADRIAIndicators.jl is written in Julia [@Julia], a high-level, high-performance programming language for technical computing.
 This package is designed to be easy to use, and provides